kbaseIncubator/kbase-ui-docs/docs/guides/plugins/create-a-plugin/7-add-ant-design.md

    - Save the file

-   - If `npm run start` is not running, run it.
+   - If `yarn start` is not running, run it.

    - You should see the button render in the browser